dfelinto/blender-manual/manual/editors/preferences/interface.rst

    This makes regions overlap the viewport.
 It means that the *Toolbar* and *Sidebar* regions, will be displayed overlapping the main area.

-Corner Splitting
-   Split and join by dragging from the corners.
-   When disabled, you can use the context menu for area separators to perform these operations.

 Navigation Controls
    Show navigation controls at top right of the area.
    This impacts the 3D Viewport as well as image spaces.